 My expertise outside of the SEC is in the realm of entrepreneurship.
-In the SEC, I am the first point of contact for the SEC and enjoy talking to students, parents, and visitors.
-I provide administrative assistance and clerical support to the center, handle reimbursements and accounts payable plus I supervise SEC office assistance and oversee all student payroll for the SEC.
-My work also includes assistance with implementation of all program and events, alongside SEC budget management and Internship Endowments.
+In the SEC, I am the first point of contact and enjoy talking to students, parents, and visitors.
+I provide administrative assistance and clerical support to the center, handle reimbursements and accounts payable; plus, I supervise SEC office student interns and oversee all student payroll for the SEC.
+My work also includes assistance with implementation of all program and events alongside SEC budget management and Internship Endowments.
 I grew up in the Walla Walla Valley and joined Whitman College in 2012.
-My husband David Beccera and I have three amazing kids, Vanessa, Kristofer, and Alexa.
+My husband David Beccera and I have three amazing kids: Vanessa, Kristofer, and Alexa.
 I love to get involved in the community as much as possible.
 One fun face about me is that I love Amusement Park roller coasters, the higher and faster, the better!

 Director of the Student Engagement Center/ Pre-law advisor/ Sociology Department Research Associate

 My notable experience extends to various fields, including community organizing, program management, policy advocacy, lawyering, and teaching.
 In the SEC, I create and nurture relationships with our amazing community partners, help students figure out ways to bring their ideas for a more just and sustainable world to fruition, and find common ground through my natural curiosity about how people are the same and how they are different.
 My wife, Associate Dean for Faculty Development, Helen Kim, and I have lived in Walla Walla for 15 years.
 We are fortunate (and exhausted) to have a son, Ari, and a daughter, Talia, who are enjoying their student lives in the local public school system.
 One fun fact is that I served as a VISTA volunteer in Harlan, Kentucky, the year after I graduated college.